What is a program analyst?

 Can a program analyst work remotely?

 Yes, they often have the flexibility to work remotely.
 Their role involves extensive use of technology and doesn’t regularly require physical presence at one specific site.
-Therefore, as long as they have reliable internet access and the necessary software, they can work virtually anywhere.
+As long as they have reliable internet access and the necessary software, they can work virtually anywhere.

 What differentiates a program analyst from a project manager?